subisarkar/JexoSim/README.md

     cd JexoSim
     python setup.py install

-Move the four folders and the one .csv file you downloaed in the 'Databases' step into the `JexoSim/databases/` folder.
+Move the four folders and the one .csv file you downloaded in the 'Databases' step into the `JexoSim/databases/` folder.

 ### Output folder